metral/pulumihome/Onboarding-a-Private-Beta-Customer.md

-There are three steps to onboarding a Private Beta customer.
+## How to onboard a private beta customer

-* Make sure they have an NPM token assigned in the [Pulumi Early Adopters spreadsheet](https://docs.google.com/spreadsheets/d/1JbFINleJ1-r4f-Q4m_ZrTdsZ7VOO7J-lznQamC7NEhE/edit#gid=0) (can be the same token as someone else)
+1. Make sure they have an NPM token assigned in the [Pulumi Early Adopters spreadsheet](https://docs.google.com/spreadsheets/d/1JbFINleJ1-r4f-Q4m_ZrTdsZ7VOO7J-lznQamC7NEhE/edit#gid=0).
+The convention is that for each "wave" of new users, we use the same NPM token.
+(This is because the tokens can only be revoked by us, using the Pulumi Bot npm user.)
-* Add their GitHub username to the docs.pulumi.com access list by following the instructions below
+1. Add their GitHub username to the docs.pulumi.com access list, following the instructions below
-* Add their GitHub username to the Pulumi console whitelist
+1. Add their GitHub username to the Pulumi console whitelist, following the instructions below
-* (Optional) Add GitHub access as collaborators to the core SDK ("to-be-open-source") repos
-* Send them an invitation, making sure to cc support@pulumi.com
+1. Send them an email invitation, making sure to cc support@pulumi.com.
+See example below.

+After the invitation email has been sent, ask Joe or Luke to do the following:
+- Add the user with as a collaborator on the [examples](https://github.com/pulumi/examples) repo.
+Once there is sufficient cleanup of other repos, add them to all the core SDK ("to-be-open-source") repos.
+See GitHub notes below.
-* (*After the invitation email has been sent*) Ask Joe or Luke to invite their email address as a single channel guest on the Slack channel #community-discussion.
+- Ask Joe or Luke to invite their email address as a single channel guest on the Slack channel #community-discussion.

+## What can private beta customers access?

+Our engagement plan assumes that **each** private beta customer has access to the following:
+- The docs website
+- The pulumi.com service
+- The GitHub [examples](https://github.com/pulumi/examples) repo, and ideally others
+- (If they have accepted the invite) The Slack channel #community-discussion

 ## Pulumi Docs Website

 For users whose organization and email domain are not in the whitelist (i.e, private beta customers), their GitHub username can be added to a whitelist.
-The process below provides access only to [docs.pulumi.com](https://docs.pulumi.com), not beta.pulumi.com.
+The process below provides access only to [docs.pulumi.com](https://docs.pulumi.com), not the pulumi.com service.

 To add a user to the whitelist, do the following: